 On top of this, we provide information to customers so they can contribute to setting sustainability standards for the products they purchase.
-In our eShop, we have made it easy for customers to discover which vendors have implemented sustainability controls in the supply chain.
-These partners have established and developed management systems in place and work in a structured manner to follow up on compliance with Atea’s and Responsible Business Alliance’s Code of Conduct.
+In our eShop, we have made it easy for customers to search for sustainability certifications.

 Our most important tool for promoting sustainability within the IT supply chain is our membership in the Responsible Business Alliance (RBA).
 The RBA is the IT industry’s sustainability organization and sets standards to guide the industry.
 To become a Regular Member of the RBA, vendors must demonstrate a systematic and long-term work plan for sustainable supply chains.